 As discussed above, the stokes I beam ("RRLL") can be reasonably well approximated to be azimuthally symmetric.
-For applications in which this approximation is sufficient we provide below 8th, 10th and 12th order polynomial fits to the beam.
+We provide below 8th, 10th and 12th order polynomial fits to the beam for a user to infer, which of these three approximations is reasonably good.
 The 8th order polynomial function is expressed as